OSA413/Sonic4_ModLoader/README.txt

 How to install the Mod Loader
 ===================

-1. Move all the files to root folder of Sonic 4 Episode (I or II).
+1. Move all the files to the root directory of Sonic 4 Episode (I or II).

 2. Launch "Sonic4ModManager.exe".
 Mod Manager will offer to be configured automatically, press "Yes" button (if you press "No" button, refer to the "How to install mods manually" section).